 This is another variation of "lou foh tong", meaning slow cooked chinese soup.
 Of course, it can be taken any time of the year but lotus root soup is commonly served during Chinese New Year for its auspicious significance.
 Lotus roots signify abundance while peanuts signify wealth.
 Put together, this soup literally means prosperity in abundance every year.

 Remove the skin of lotus roots and cut into slices.

-- Optionally, blanch pork in boiling water with a few pieces of ginger before using.
+Optionally, blanch pork in boiling water with a few pieces of ginger before using.

-- Add sliced lotus roots, dried squids, red dates (pitted), peanuts and pork into a pot of water.
+Add sliced lotus roots, dried squids, red dates (pitted), peanuts and pork into a pot of water.
 Bring to boil and turn to lowest heat.
 Allow the soup to simmer for at least 1.5 to 2 hours.
 Serve hot.